Cloud7Ez/My_Projects/Hr Analysis Using Power Bi/README.md

 ## Data Modeling

 Once I confirmed the accuracy and consistency of the data, I proceeded to create a data model.
-I designated 'Hr_Attrition" as the key tables, then established relationships between them.
+I designated 'Hr_Attrition" as the key table, then established relationships between them.
 For this project, I determined that only one-to-many relationships were needed.
 A visual representation of the final model is also provided for better clarity.

 ![Data Model](https://github.com/user-attachments/assets/338bd622-073b-4a6f-be8b-44f1aa785103)